Preface

 - Set elements are generally immutable as well

-are used to check whether set1 is the subset/superset of set2- Try
+set1.issubset(set2)andset1.issuperset(set2)are used to check whether set1 is the subset/superset of set2- Try

-[expr for x in collection if condition]
+[expr for x in collection if condition]for yourself (list) - Try

-{key-expr : value-expr for value in collection if condition}
+{key-expr : value-expr for value in collection if condition}for yourself (dict) - Try

-for yourself (set) - Check Page 68 for nested lsit comprehensions, which is just another concise expression of nested
+{value-expr for value in collection if condition}for yourself (set) - Check Page 68 for nested lsit comprehensions, which is just another concise expression of nested

-loop - Functions can have multiple returns
+forloop - Functions can have multiple returns

 - Functions are objects